microchip-pic-avr-examples/pic16f13145-spectrum-analyzer-mplab-mcc/README.md

 # Spectrum Analyzer Using the PIC16F13145 Microcontroller With MCC Melody

-This repository contains an MPLAB® X project that implements a FFT Spectrum Analyzer using PIC16F13145 microcontroller.
+This repository contains an MPLAB® X project that implements a Fast Fourier Transform (FFT) Spectrum Analyzer using the PIC16F13145 microcontroller.
 The audio input is provided from a cable jack and the frequency spectrum result is displayed on a 16x16 WS2812 LED matrix.
-The application translates the messages sent by Serial Peripheral Interface (SPI) into messages intelligible by WS2812 using Configurable Logic Block (CLB) peripheral.
+The application translates the messages sent by the Serial Peripheral Interface (SPI) into messages intelligible by WS2812 using a Configurable Logic Block (CLB) peripheral.